bldl/emplace-spidermonkey/tutorial/writing-spec-ecmarkup.md

-# How to use the tools
+# Writing the new specification in Ecmarkup

 ## Table of Contents
 - [intro](../README.md)